MasterChenb0x/blackjack-trainer/README.md

 ###### This is a BlackJack trainer.
 It trains the user on how to count cards using the High/Low or Revere(Plus/Minus) method of counting

 ###### This is not designed for use at a Vegas table, but rather to prepare your mind before going to a table.

+### 04/26/2019 - Sub
+Backed up all of the python2 code into a corresponding folder.
+Created Python3 version of a majority of the code, currently all in the file test.py.
+Added in automatic conversion of aces from 11 to 1, should the next drawn card cause you to bust.

 ### 04/04/2017
 Added a check for going over 21 (busting)